-A combination of highly powerful specialized libraries and flexibility means that Python is the way to go when it comes to the project that is biased towards deep learning, machine learning, data science and image recognition.
+A combination of highly powerful specialized libraries and flexibility means that Python is the way to go when it comes to a project that is biased towards deep learning, machine learning, data science, and image recognition.

 Python stands out when it comes to developer productivity as it enables the rapid development of applications.
 Java has the edge when it comes to speed.
 And, both languages benefit from active and supportive developer communities, as well as a huge array of libraries.

 In terms of ideal use cases, Java is better suited for mobile app development, being one of the preferred programming languages for Android.
 It is a highly regarded language for banking applications where security is a major concern.